On Polynomial Approximations for Privacy-Preserving and Verifiable ReLU Networks: Empirical Evaluation

 \section{Empirical Evaluation}

 In this section, we compare between the various activation functions.
 To better assess the performance of such activation functions and to show the limitations of the square activation function, we consider several networks with a large number of activation layers compared to the prior works.
-A common problem in our work and the prior works is that the finite field size can be quite large due to using polynomial activations instead of ReLU activations and sum-pooling layers instead of max-pooling layers.
-This prevented us from considering more complicated networks than the networks considered in this section and in the Appendix.
+A common problem in our work and the prior works is that the finite field size can be quite large due to using polynomial activations instead of ReLU activations and sum-pooling layers instead of max-pooling layers \cite{ghodsi2017safetynets}.
+This prevented us from considering more complicated networks than the networks considered in this section and in Appendix \ref{app:experiments}.

-We consider an image classification problem on the CIFAR-$10$ and CIFAR-$100$ datasets, which have RGB images of size $3 \times 32 \times 32$ of everyday objects classified into $10$ and $100$ classes, respectively.
+We consider image classification on the CIFAR-$10$, CIFAR-$100$, Tiny-ImageNet-$10$ and Tiny-ImageNet-$200$ datasets.
+The CIFAR datasets have RGB images of size $3 \times 32 \times 32$ of everyday objects classified into $10$ and $100$ classes, respectively.
 In CIFAR-$10$, the training set has $50000$ images while the test set has $10000$ images.
 CIFAR-$100$ has $100$ classes, each contains $600$ images with $500$ training images and $100$ test images.
+The Tiny-ImageNet-$200$ dataset has RGB images of size $3 \times 64 \times 64$ classified into $200$ classes, a training dataset of $100,000$ images, a validation dataset of $10,000$ images, and a test dataset of $10,000$ images.
+The Tiny-ImageNet-$10$ dataset contains the first $10$ classes out of the $200$ classes.
+Each class has $500$ images, which are split into a training, validation, and test set with a ratio of $8:1:1$.
+We normalize the images with the mean and the standard deviation of the pixels of each RGB channel as in \cite{krizhevsky2012imagenet}.
+Specifically, the mean and standard deviation of the RGB channels are $[0.485, 0.456, 0.406]$ and $[0.229, 0.224, 0.225]$, respectively.